-The Elms College degree completion program in health services administration is designed to address the needs of healthcare professionals who have been placed in management or supervisory roles and to prepare students for entry-level positions in healthcare organizations.
+The Elms College degree completion program in healthcare management is designed to address the needs of healthcare professionals who have been placed in management or supervisory roles and to prepare students for entry-level positions in healthcare organizations.

 The program will provide knowledge and skills necessary for administrative positions in nursing homes, hospitals, rehabilitation facilities, managed care, and other healthcare organizations.
-The degree completion program in health services administration integrates coursework in business, social science and health services.
+The degree completion program in healthcare management integrates coursework in business, social science and health services.
 Curricular strands in communication, cultural competence, and leadership are woven throughout the program.

 An associate's degree in a health related field is strongly recommended.
 A minimum grade point average of 2.5 is required.
 Students should have successfully completed a course in computer applications or the equivalent as well as the following coursework: Introduction to Psychology; Introduction to Sociology; Human Development; and Race and Ethnicity.
 A minimum of two years in a health services field is strongly recommended.
 Entry into this program is based on you having earned at least 60 credits from your associate's degree program.